-The Company is focused on discovering and advancing high-grade polymetallic deposits in a recently assembled land package of approximately 150,000 hectares over a large and historic mining district in northern Coahuila State, Mexico.
-The portfolio of three large-scale, drill-ready projects and several earlier-stage prospects, all with shallow high-grade silver-zinc-lead mineralization, is situated in a world-class carbonate replacement deposit belt that stretches from southeast Arizona to central Mexico.
-The land holdings contain numerous historical direct-ship ore workings with several kilometers of underground development, however no modern exploration or exploration drill testing has been carried out on the properties prior to Discovery's time.
+The Company is focused on exploring and advancing Cordero, a 37,000-hectare property in Chihuahua State, Mexico, that covers an entire porphyry district that hosts numerous exploration targets for bulk tonnage diatreme-hosted, porphyry-style, and carbonate replacement deposits.
+In addition, the Company is focused on discovering and advancing high-grade silver-zinc-lead deposits in a land package of approximately 150,000 hectares covering a historic mining district in northern Coahuila State, Mexico.
+The portfolio of three large-scale, drill-ready projects and several earlier-stage prospects, all with shallow, high-grade mineralization, is situated in a world-class carbonate replacement deposit belt that stretches from southeast Arizona to central Mexico.
+The land holdings contain numerous historical direct-ship ore workings with several kilometers of underground development, but there was no modern exploration or drill testing on the properties prior to the work carried out by Discovery.

-Based on extensive surface exploration work (geology, geochemistry, geophysics) completed during 2018, Management has prioritized three projects (Puerto Rico, Minerva, Monclova) to be advanced to phase 1 drill-testing.
+Based on previous exploration work and drilling completed at Cordero, Management is currently undertaking a drill program to better define the high-grade core of the resource and to test new property-wide targets.
+Mobilization was announced and the drill program began in September 2019, approximately five weeks ahead of anticipated commencement.
+In addition, based on extensive surface exploration work (geology, geochemistry, geophysics) completed during 2018, Management has prioritized three projects in Coahuila (Puerto Rico, Minerva, Monclova) to be phase 1 drill tested.
 The mineralized widths and grades in combination with the interpreted mineralization models from these three projects indicate that economically robust polymetallic mineralization potentially occurs on the projects.
-The company is finalizing its drill planning at Minerva and Monclova in order to begin drilling during 2019.
-Minerva is fully permitted for drilling and the final approval by SEMARNAT of Monclova's drill permit application is expected in Q2 2019.
-At Puerto Rico, the Company is in the final stages of having the land redesignated and, once completed, will submit its drill permit application.
+The Company plans to drill at Minerva and Monclova during the first half of 2020.
+Both Minerva and Monclova are fully permitted for drilling.
+At Puerto Rico, the Company is in the final stages of having the land re-designated and, once completed, will submit its drill permit application.
+Phase 1 drill targets have been defined at Puerto Rico.

-While the Company's main focus in 2019 will be on Puerto Rico, Minerva and Monclova, other activities will include testing its earlier-stage properties with surface exploration work.
+While the Company's main focus for the remainder of 2019 will be on further developing drill programs for Cordero, and its Coahuila projects, other activities will include testing its earlier-stage properties with surface exploration work.
 In addition, the Company continues to evaluate other strategic and accretive business opportunities.
 There are no present plans for any material capital expenditures in the next twelve months.
-As such, the Company is sufficiently capitalized to support the budget forecast, including phase 1 drill-testing.
+With the addition of the gross \$28.0 million cash inflow from the private placements which closed on July 25 (with subscription receipt portion having closed on August 2, 2019) and November 5, 2019 (with the subscription receipt portion expected to close on December 11, 2019), the Company is sufficiently capitalized to support the budgeted forecast.